Blake Mycoskie: Career

 At SXSW in 2014, Mycoskie announced the launch of Toms Roasting Co., a company which offers coffee sourced through direct trade efforts in Rwanda, Honduras, Peru, Guatemala, and Malawi.
 Toms Roasting Co. will donate a week of water to people in need in supplier countries for every bag of coffee sold.
 In 2014, Mycoskie announced that Toms would launch an additional "one for one" product every year.

 In August 2014, Mycoskie sold 50% of Toms to Bain Capital, retaining his role as Chief Shoe Giver.
 In a company press release, he said: "In eight short years, we've had incredible success, and now we need a strategic partner who shares our bold vision for the future and can help us realize it."
 He will donate 50% of the profits from the sale to establish a fund that identifies and supports social entrepreneurship and other causes.
 Bain committed to matching Mycoskie's donation to the fund, and will continue the one for one business model.

 Mycoskie, with Pat Dossett, launched a wellness program called Madefor in March 2020.
 It is a subscription-based program that helps users adopt sustainable habits of body and mind; and develops lifestyle changes through practice-oriented monthly kit service.
 The kits are based on different scientific topics, and contain the literature along with a physical tool to monitor progress of the users' shift in behavior and mindset.

+Following his departure from TOMS and subsequent public discussion of his experiences with depression and burnout, Mycoskie launched ENOUGH in January 2026, a consumer brand and nonprofit initiative focused on mental health awareness and self-worth.

+ENOUGH is operated by We Are Enough LLC and is wholly owned by We Are Enough, a 501(c)(3) nonprofit organization.
+According to the organization, after-tax profits generated through product sales support the affiliated nonprofit’s mental health initiatives and charitable partners.

+The launch of ENOUGH received national media coverage, including profiles in Forbes, People, Women’s Wear Daily, and interviews with CBS News and KTLA.
+The initiative represented Mycoskie’s return to entrepreneurship following the launch of Madefor, with a primary focus on mental health advocacy.

+In April 2026, ENOUGH partnered with Aviator Nation to release a limited-edition bracelet ahead of Mental Health Awareness Month.

+In 2026, Mycoskie partnered with Lemonada Media to launch No Magic Pill, a podcast exploring mental health, emotional well-being, and purpose through conversations with authors, researchers, entrepreneurs, athletes, and public figures.
+Guests included Matthew McConaughey, Kevin Love, Michael Pollan, Kristin Neff, Alexi Pappas, Chip Conley, and Kevin Hines.